Zstone19/pypetal/docs/pl_args.rst

       - The range of lags to use for all pyPetal modules when searching for a lag.
 If :python:`None` or "baseline" are input for a given line, the baseline (both positive and negative) will be used as the lag bounds.
 If only one set of bounds is given, it will be assumed for all lines.
       - list of :python:`None`, :python:`float`, :python:`"baseline"`
       - :python:`None`
+    * - ``threads``
+      - The number of threads to use for multiprocessing.
+This will be applied to all modules selected.
+      - :python:`int`
+      - 1

 Module: DRW Rejection (``run_drw_rej``)